Experience Unmatched in the State

 Evaluating Patients for Total Ankle Replacement

 When patients are referred for evaluation, we review their medical history, general health, quality of their bone and soft tissues, type of deformity, and their job and lifestyle requirements to determine what treatment approach is best for them.
 An evaluation in our Gait Lab may also be part of this process.
 Not every patient will be eligible for a total ankle replacement.
-Ankle fusion, anterior ankle arthroplasty, ligament repair and stabilization, or joint distraction arthroplasty are also options.
+Ankle fusion, anterior ankle arthroplasty, ligament repair and stabilization are also options.

 Performing Total Ankle Replacement Surgery